-The RJSCB and the Gilbane Team will be moving the Program Offices in the spring of 2012 to a facility located at 1776 North Clinton Avenue.
-This building will also house the Pre-apprentice training program and staff, the ICO staff, the CM staff and many of the contractors for the School 50 project, and it will also serve as warehouse space for furniture and bulk equipment purchases for the project.
+The RJSCB and the Program Manager moved the Program Offices in the summer of 2012 to a facility located at 1776 North Clinton Avenue.
+This building also housed the Pre-apprentice ROAR training program and staff, the ICO staff, the CM staff for the School 50 and School 17 projects, and has served as warehouse space for furniture and bulk equipment purchases for the project.